Chapter 19.125

 A. Parking facilities shall be provided and maintained to accommodate motor vehicles and bicycles used by occupants, customers, clientele, and employees associated with the structure or use as required by this chapter.
 Parking may not be leased or otherwise made available to users not associated with the on-site use, residence or activity, except in the following circumstances:

-1. The parking is being used by individuals that are patrons of a commercial or mixed use district who park in one location as they shop or patronize multiple businesses in the vicinity (not to exceed four hours);
+1. The parking is being used by individuals that are patrons of a commercial or mixed-use district who park in one location as they shop or patronize multiple businesses in the vicinity (not to exceed four hours);

 2. The parking spaces are not required spaces for the residential units on the premises.
-Required on-site parking spaces shall be provided to and made available to the tenants of residential units at all times.
+Required on-site parking spaces shall be provided for and made available to the tenants of residential units at all times.

 C. For facilities containing mixed uses, the off-street parking requirement shall be calculated pursuant to MTMC 19.125.060.

-D. The property owner shall be responsible for maintaining parking areas in good condition including traffic control devices, signs, lighting, fences, walls, surfacing materials, curb, and railings.
+D. The property owner shall be responsible for maintaining parking areas in good condition including traffic control devices, signs, lighting, fences, walls, surfacing materials, curbs, and railings.
 Areas shall be free of refuse and debris.
 All landscaping shall be kept in a healthy condition and properly maintained and replaced when necessary.

 E. No obstructions shall be permitted within any designated parking space and circulation areas.
 No parking space may block access to other parking spaces unless the parking lot is supervised by an attendant with access to the keys of all vehicles.